caurnhammer/AurnhammerFrank_CogSci2019/README.md

-Code for the research discussed in "Comparing gated and simple recurrent neural network architectures as models of human sentence processing" (Aurnhammer & Frank, 2019).
+Code for the research discussed in "Comparing gated and simple recurrent neural network architectures as models of human sentence processing" (Aurnhammer & Frank, 2019a).
+Citation: Aurnhammer, C., & Frank, S. L. (2019).
+Comparing gated and simple recurrent neural network architectures as models of human sentence processing.
+In Proceedings of the 41st Annual Conference of the Cognitive Science Society (pp. 112-118).
+Austin, TX: Cognitive Science Society.

 RNN code (in Python) in directory rnns/ .